standardebooks/jack-black_you-cant-win/src/epub/text/body.md

 next day, but it hadn’t arrived.
 Not caring to make too much fuss over a package valued at twenty-five dollars, we waited a few days before he went back for it.
-The express ofice was in Montgomery Street then, and I stood in the Palace Hotel entrance where I could look across the street and see him showing the receipt and arguing with the clerks.
+The express office was in Montgomery Street then, and I stood in the Palace Hotel entrance where I could look across the street and see him showing the receipt and arguing with the clerks.
 His willingness to go to